mcrice123/morphic2/src/pages/book1/book-1-page-22.md

     "\n",
     'The white-haired girl looks up in alarm, her purple glow flaring up.', "\n",
-    'An offscreen voice shouts, also in purple-outline speech bubbles, "SLOW DOWN!
+    'An off-screen voice shouts, also in purple-outline speech bubbles, "SLOW DOWN!
 Is someone in trouble?"', "\n\n",

     'Panel 5.',